solvosci/slv-purchase/purchase_order_type_advanced/README.rst

 |badge1| |badge2| |badge3|

-Adds extra fields to the purchase order type (journal, picking type,...)
+Adds extra fields to the purchase order type (journal, picking type,...).

+Also enables default order type for automatic purchase orders created by buy rule, that can be selected for every incoming picking operation.

 **Table of contents**